History of Spike Lee in Timeline

 In 2018, Spike Lee's film BlacKkKlansman won the Grand Prix at the Cannes Film Festival.

-In March 2020, Spike Lee had a disagreement with the security team at Madison Square Garden over which entrance to use to see the New York Knicks, leading him to state he would not attend the rest of the games for the season.
+In March 2020, Spike Lee had a disagreement with the security team at Madison Square Garden over which entrance to use for a New York Knicks game, leading him to state he would not attend the rest of the season's games.

-May 2020: Release of Short Film NEW YORK NEW YORK
+May 2020: NEW YORK NEW YORK Short Film

-In May 2020, Spike Lee published a three-minute short film, NEW YORK NEW YORK, on Instagram, which was later featured on the city's official website.
+In May 2020, Spike Lee published a three-minute short film, NEW YORK NEW YORK, on Instagram that was later featured on the city's official website.

-On June 12, 2020, Spike Lee's Vietnam war film Da 5 Bloods, starring Delroy Lindo, Jonathan Majors, Clarke Peters, Isiah Whitlock Jr., Mélanie Thierry, Paul Walter Hauser and Chadwick Boseman, was released worldwide on Netflix and received widespread critical acclaim.
+On June 12, 2020, Spike Lee's film Da 5 Bloods, starring Delroy Lindo and Chadwick Boseman, was released worldwide on Netflix.
+The film follows Vietnam War veterans returning to Vietnam.
+It received widespread critical acclaim.

-In February 2024, Spike Lee was confirmed as the director of Highest 2 Lowest, a remake of Akira Kurosawa's High and Low (1963), with Denzel Washington to star.
+In February 2024, Spike Lee was confirmed as the director of Highest 2 Lowest, a reinterpretation of Akira Kurosawa's High and Low (1963), with Denzel Washington starring.

 In March 2024, Spike Lee received a Board of Governor's Award from the American Society of Cinematographers.